Nesting Particle Filters for Experimental Design in Dynamical Systems: Sequential Bayesian Experimental Design as Probabilistic Inference

-Written in this form, the EIG resembles the expected total reward of a discrete-time, finite-horizon non-Markovian decision-making problem~\citep{puterman2014markov} with a stage reward $r_{t}(z_{0:t})$ that captures the information content regarding the unknown parameters $\theta$.
-Moving forward, we use this factorization of $\mathcal{I}(\phi)$ to derive a risk-sensitive objective and a dual inference perspective, that leads to a novel amortized BED learning scheme.
+where '$\equiv$' denotes equality up to an additive constant. \end{proposition} The proof is given in Appendix~\ref{app:prop_1_proof}.
+Written in this form, the expected information gain resembles the expected total reward of a discrete-time, finite-horizon, non-Markovian decision-making problem~\citep{puterman2014markov} with a stage reward $r_{t}(z_{0:t})$ that captures the information content regarding the unknown parameters $\theta$.
+We will now use this factorization of $\mathcal{I}(\phi)$ to derive a risk-sensitive objective and a dual inference perspective, leading to a novel amortized BED learning scheme.